Criminal Justice Attorney Providing Defense Representation In Seattle

 The goal for police is often to try and get you talking while you’re off guard or nervous, instead of taking the time to gather your thoughts and consult legal counsel.
 Law enforcement would like nothing more than for you to either incriminate yourself or say something that isn’t true (even if you made an honest mistake) – either of which allows them to leverage possible criminal charges against you in order to get what they want.

 Kevin Trombold serves the Seattle area with a spirit of service to the community through his diligent work for clients throughout the state of Washington.
-If you are arrested and charged with a crime, don’t plead guilty, and don’t try to act as your own attorney.
+If you are arrested and charged with a crime in King or Pierce County, don’t plead guilty, and don’t try to act as your own attorney.
 Far too much is at risk.
-Instead, contact the Law Offices of Kevin Trombold by calling 206-382-9200 as quickly as possible for a no-cost initial consultation.
+Instead, please contact the Law Offices of Kevin Trombold by calling our office at (206) 382-9200 or filling out the form on this website as quickly as possible for a no-cost initial consultation.